 Master of ‘Dance Masters’: An Interview with Reissue Producer Wayne A. Dickson

 Wayne A. Dickson knows a thing or two about timing.
-The Scottish DJ, manager and compilation producer, perhaps best known for a staggering discography of soul and disco reissues for Cherry Red's Big Break Records label, recalled a passion for getting a proper collection of 12" mixes by CHIC and related artists on CD.
-"It was greenlit something like four times over six years, and then the project manager who'd greenlit it would get let go, and the project would die with it," Dickson recalled
+The Scottish DJ, manager and compilation producer, perhaps best known for a staggering discography of soul and disco reissues for Cherry Red’s Big Break Records label, recalled a passion for getting a proper collection of 12″ mixes by CHIC and related artists on CD.
+“It was greenlit something like four times over six years, and then the project manager who’d greenlit it would get let go, and the project would die with it,” Dickson recalled in an interview conducted over the summer….

 An Interview with Scott Davies, Rubellan Remasters’ One-Man Band